numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 -----------------

-In numerical code, there are two important operations which compete for use of the ``*`` operator: elementwise multiplication, and matrix multiplication.
-Most Python code uses ``*`` for the former, leaving no operator for matrix multiplication; this leads to hard-to-read code and API fragmentation.
-Matrix multiplication has a combination of features which together provide a uniquely compelling case for the addition of a dedicated infix operator:
+In numerical code, there are two important operations which compete for use of Python's ``*`` operator: elementwise multiplication, and matrix multiplication.
+And in the nearly twenty years since the Numeric library was first released, no-one has found any really satisfactory way to resolve this competition.
+Currently, most numerical Python code uses ``*`` for elementwise multiplication, and function/method syntax for matrix multiplication; however, this leads to ugly and unreadable code in common circumstances.
+The problem is bad enough that significant amounts of code continue to use the opposite convention (which has the virtue of producing ugly and unreadable code in *different* circumstances), despite the problems this API fragmentation causes.
+There does not seem to be any *good* solution to the problem of designing a numerical API within current Python syntax -- only a landscape of options that are bad in different ways.
+This makes it intrisically difficult to reach consensus, and thus fragmentation continues.
+The minimal change to Python syntax which is sufficient to resolve these problems is the addition of a single new infix operator for matrix multiplication.

+Matrix multiplication has a singular combination of features which distinguish it from other binary operations.
+Together they mean that such an operator will fit comfortably into Python's existing style, and provide a uniquely compelling case for its addition:

-* ``@`` brings Python into alignment with universal notational practice across all fields of mathematics, science, and engineering.
+* Just as for the existing numerical operators, there exists a vast body of prior art supporting the use of infix notation for matrix multiplication across all fields of mathematics, science, and engineering.

 * ``@`` greatly clarifies real-world code.

-* ``@`` provides a smoother onramp for less experienced users, who are particularly harmed by the current API fragmentation.
+* ``@`` provides a smoother onramp for less experienced users, who are particularly harmed by hard-to-read code and API fragmentation.

-* ``@`` benefits a substantial and growing fraction of the Python user community.
+* ``@`` benefits a substantial and growing portion of the Python user community.

-* ``@`` will be used frequently -- likely more frequently than ``//``
-  or the bitwise operators.
+* ``@`` will be used frequently -- in fact, evidence suggests it may be used more frequently than ``//`` or the bitwise operators.

-* ``@`` helps the Python numerical community reduce fragmentation, by finally standardizing on a single duck type for all array-like objects.
+* ``@`` allows the Python numerical community to reduce fragmentation, and finally standardize on a single consensus duck type for all numerical array objects.

 And, given the existence of ``@``, it makes more sense than not to have ``@@``, ``@=``, and ``@@=``, so they are added as well.